-- · Eject: Exits VCR. - Disk Access: Loads and saves VCR tapes. - Player Detail: Displays player's numbers, positions, last names, or nothing above their heads while on-field. - CAMSTM: Opens and closes the Camera Angle Management SystemTM.
-CAMSTM will remain open until you click the CAMSTM button again to close it or press [Escape] or [F10]. - Beginning: Jumps to the beginning of the tape. - Fast Reverse: Runs the play backward quickly. - Reverse: Runs the play backward at normal speed.
+- Eject: Exits VCR. - Disk Access: Loads and saves VCR tapes. - Player Detail: Displays player's numbers, positions, last names, or nothing above their heads while on-field. - CAMS[TM]: Opens and closes the Camera Angle Management System[TM].
+CAMS[TM] will remain open until you click the CAMS[TM] button again to close it or press [Escape] or [F10]. - Beginning: Jumps to the beginning of the tape. - Fast Reverse: Runs the play backward quickly. - Reverse: Runs the play backward at normal speed.
 If the PAUSE button is on, the play will step back one frame per click. - Pause: Pauses replay.
 The PAUSE button will remain locked until you click on it again.
 If PAUSE is activated, pressing the PLAY button will advance the replay one frame.
-Pressing the RE-VERSE button will reverse the replay one frame. - Play: Runs the play forward at normal speed.
-If PAUSE is turned on, PLAY moves the play forward one frame at a time. - Fast Play: Runs the play forward quickly. - End: Jumps to the end of the tape. - Slo: Plays the tape at half speed.
-To resume normal speed, click the SLO button again.
+Pressing the REVERSE button will reverse the replay one frame. - Play: Runs the play forward at normal speed.
+If PAUSE is turned on, PLAY moves the play forward one frame at α time. - · Fast Play: Runs the play forward quickly. - End: Jumps to the end of the tape.

+Slow: Plays the tape at half speed.
+To resume normal speed, click the slow button again.
+The VCR functions can also be activated with these keyboard controls: